masrad/ALFRED/README.md

 OPENWEATHERMAP_API_KEY=your-key-here
 ```

-4. If you'd like, you can update the hotkey (currently CTRL+Shift+1) and/or the Wake Word to whatever you'd like in the main.py file
+4. If you'd like, you can update the Wake Word to whatever you'd like in the main.py file

 ## Usage
 1. Run the main scrript: